urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

     A static field declared by T is assigned.
     A static field declared by T is used and the field is not a constant variable.
     T is a top-level class, and an assert statement lexically nested within T is executed.
+    A reference to a static field (8.3.1.1) causes initialization of only the class or interface that actually declares it, even though it might be referred to through the name of a subclass, a subinterface, or a class that implements an interface

 Abstract classes
   Cannot be instantiated, but instead define properties and methods that a group of classes inheriting from them must contain